AVViktoria/rsschool-cv-1/cv.md

 * Organized

 ### LANGUAGES
-* English - Intermediate ( learning)
+* English - Intermediate (still learning)
 * Ukrainian - Native
 * Russian - Native

 --------------------
 ### WORK EXPERIENCE
-**Self Employment / Hostel Manager**
+**Self Employment / Hostel Manager**\
-**May 2011 – June 2014, Kiev, Ukraine**
+**May 2011 – June 2014, Kiev, Ukraine**\
-1.Planning accommodation for living.
+1.Planning accommodation for living.\
-2.Work with documentation and conclusion of contracts.
+2.Work with documentation and conclusion of contracts.\
-3.Registration, placement and management on sales platforms.
+3.Registration, placement and management on sales platforms.\
-4.Creation of a personal brand and website.
+4.Creation of a personal brand and website.\
-5.Search and training of employees.
+5.Search and training of employees.\
 6.Improvement and scaling, hostel support in work.
 ### EDUCATION
 **[GoIT - start your career in IT](https://goit.global/us/)**\